RadVonSwag/playerstats-refactored/README.md

 Planned features:
 - Set server version once and skip the version prompt on subsequent runs
 - Ability to choose what stats to show
-- Store results in their own file in a directory just for the formatted stats.
+- Store results in their own file with date for later reference.